rancherlabs/support-tools/rancher-metadata-syncer/README.md

 Note: The following tool should only be deployed on the Rancher Local cluster and not on a downstream cluster.

 ### Option A - Configmap
-The configmap option is used when you would like to add the metadata files via a Configmap.
+The Configmap option is used when you would like to add the metadata files via a Configmap.
 Note: The following steps should be run from a server/workstation with internet access.

 - Download the metadata file(s)